Pet Import Regulations in the UAE: A Complete Guide for Pet Owners

 Required Documents for Import

-When importing pets into the UAE, certain documents are required upon arrival at the port of entry.
-These documents include:
+Above all, when importing pets into the UAE, there are specific documents you must present upon arrival at the port of entry.

-• Original vaccination card or animal passport, which includes pet microchip, date of birth, validity of treatments, rabies vaccination, and other vaccination records (dates, manufacturer, batch no., vacc. stickers, etc.).
+• Provide an original vaccination card or animal passport.
+It should contain the pet microchip, birth date, treatment validity, Rabies vaccination, and other vaccination records.
 Refer to List A and B for required vaccinations and treatments.

 • Original Certificate for Rabies Serum Neutralization Test (RSNT) conducted within the 90 days prior to travel, attesting a minimum titer of 0.5IU/ml or above.

-• This certificate is not required from the countries in this list: Australia, Austria, Andorra, Aruba, Barbados, Bahrain, Belgium, Comoros, Cyprus, Czech Republic, Denmark, Estonia, Fiji, Finland, French Polynesia, Falkland Island, Germany, Hong Kong, Iceland, Ireland, Italy, Jamaica, Japan, Kazakhstan, Kuwait, Liechtenstein, Mauritius, Malta, New Caledonia, New Zealand, Portugal, Qatar, Singapore, San Marino, Seychelles, Sweden, Switzerland, the UK, and Vanuatu.
+• You don’t need this certificate if you’re coming from any of these countries: Australia, Austria, Andorra, Aruba, Barbados, Bahrain, Belgium, Comoros, Cyprus, Czech Republic, Denmark, Estonia, Fiji, Finland, French Polynesia, Falkland Island, Germany, Hong Kong, Iceland, Ireland, Italy, Jamaica, Japan, Kazakhstan, Kuwait, Liechtenstein, Mauritius, Malta, New Caledonia, New Zealand, Portugal, Qatar, Singapore, San Marino, Seychelles, Sweden, Switzerland, the UK, and Vanuatu.
 For travelers from these countries, the certificate is not necessary to enter the destination country.

 We hope that this blog post has been helpful in guiding you through the process of relocating your pet to the UAE.
 At Chauf-fur, we understand how important your pet is to you and how stressful the relocation process can be.
-If you have any more questions or concerns about relocating your pet to the UAE, please don’t hesitate to get in touch with us.
-Our team of experts is here to assist you in any way we can to ensure that your furry friend has a smooth and stress-free transition to their new home.
+If you have questions or concerns about pet relocation to the UAE, please get in touch.
+Our experts are here to ensure a smooth transition for your pet.